Berlime/gokarna/content/posts/Alter-Ego-2.md

 tags = ['blog', "backtracked"]
 +++

-Back in 2009 when I was 16, I launched my blog site with blogpost.com (now blogger.com).
+When I was 16, I launched my blog site with blogpost.com (now blogger.com).

 You say why I blog?
 Well before this, I didn’t mange to get a hold of a computer.
-So what I did is, write a journal.
-I wouldn’t call it a journal.
+So what I did is, write a journal but wouldn’t call it a journal.

 You see, the way I did it was to write in a ‘magazine’ look and format where there will be so called “ads” for the stuff I find interesting.
 There are 3 versions of this which will remain offline for keepsake and nostalgic moments.